Showing posts with label yakimono. Show all posts

 yunomi chawan 湯呑茶碗(ゆのみちゃわん)

-Chawan is also a word used for tea cups
+Chawan is also a word used for large tea cups

 macha chawan 抹茶茶碗.